elfhosted/elfhosted.com/docs/app/autobrr.md

 ---
-title: 🧝 Hosted Autobrr 🏎️ from $0.10/day
+title: 🧝 Hosted Autobrr 🏎️
 slug: Autobrr
 description: Autobrr monitors IRC announce channels to get releases as soon as they are available, with good filtering
 works_with: